Advertisement

 • 4 fillets hake

-• dressed with sherry vinegar green salad, to serve
+• dressed with sherry vinegar green salad

 • to serve crusty bread